GSA-TTS/tts.gsa.gov/pages/jointts/positions/Cloud-gov-Account-Manager.md

 # indenting once.
 specialized_requirements: |
   - Experience managing relationships with customers or clients
+  - Experience evaluating or scoping technical requirements for IT, software or cloud infrastructure systems
-  - Experience in managing projects or business processes
+  - Experience managing projects or business processes
-  - Experience with software and cloud infrastructure technologies and products such as: e.g., cloud infrastructure offerings like Amazon AWS, Google Cloud GCP, or Azure; OR Software-as-a-service products or web applications of any kind.
+  - Experience utilizing software and cloud infrastructure technologies and products such as:
+    - Cloud infrastructure offerings like Amazon AWS, Google Cloud GCP, Azure; OR
+    - Software-as-a-service products or web applications of any kind.

 # This can be filled prior to the job posting going live or left blank #
 # The application button will only show after the open date            #